 We have shown that LPs can be severely biased in sample sizes commonly found in the related literature.
-Our analytic expression for the approximate bias have shown that LPs are intimately linked across horizons in small samples.
-We also have shown how researchers could used our expression for the approximate bias to bias correct LPs.
-When correcting for bias, researchers face a small sample tradeoff betwen bias and MSE.
-Using Monte Carlo analysis, we have demonstrated that the performance of our bias corrected estimator depends on the underlying data generating process and on the LP horizon of interest.
+Our analytical expressions of the approximate bias have shown that LPs are intimately linked across horizons in small samples.
+We have also shown how researchers could use our expression of the approximate bias to correct for bias in LPs.
+When correcting for bias, researchers face a small-sample tradeoff between bias and MSE.
+Using Monte Carlo analysis, we have demonstrated that the performance of our bias-corrected estimator depends on the underlying data generating process and on the LP horizon of interest.

 In our Monte Carlo examples, our bias correction does not completely correct for the bias in LPs.
-This results suggest that other time series models with well-understood, effective methods for bias correction (such as VARs) may be better alternatives for estimated impulse responses if researchers have data samples in the time dimension that are similar to those typically found in empirical macroeconomic research.
+These results suggest that other time series models with well-understood and effective methods for bias correction (such as VARs) might be better alternatives to estimate impulse responses if researchers have data samples in the time dimension that are similar to those typically found in empirical macroeconomic research.
 In particular, specifying time series models that are generative for the time series of interest would allow researchers to use likelihood methods.
+We leave exploration of these ideas, as well as the bias of LP estimators with heteroskedastic shocks, to future research.

 We have also analyzed bias in standard errors computed for estimated impulse response functions from LPs.
 In small samples, standard errors that rely on estimated autocovariances of the regression score, like the NW estimator, typically understate the amount of uncertainty surrounding the estimated impulse response functions.
 Recent work on standard errors in time series regression has focused on limiting distributions other than the normal distribution (see Sun (2014) and Lazarus et al. (2018)).
-However, with samples typically found in the LP literature, it is difficult to appeal to limiting critical values as accurate approximations.
+However, with samples typically found in the LP literature, limiting distributions are not accurate approximations.
 As a result, if researchers are going to use NW standard errors, they may want to check to see if HW or fixed-b standard errors would lead to different conclusions.
 If the HW standard errors are larger than the NW standard errors, researchers should consider what might lead to the apparent negative autocovariance in the regression score.
-Without another reasonable theory, it may be that the negative estimates of the autocovariance of the regression score are the result of small sample bias.
+Without another reasonable theory, a plausible explanation might be that the negative estimates of the autocovariance of the regression score are the result of small-sample bias.